ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 There are several places where you can see how the Content item could look to an end-user.
 For example, you can click **Preview** in the Content item's details screen and then use a drop-down menu to switch between [SiteAccesses](translate_content.md#siteaccess).

-Additionally, if you select a specific SiteAccess from the **Site context** drop down list on the right side of the top bar, two things happen:
+Additionally, if you select a specific SiteAccess from the **Site context** drop down list on the right side of the top bar, three things happen:

-- when you hover over Content items in the Content tree, miniature previews appear
+- in Focus mode, when you browse Content items in Content Tree, their full screen preview is displayed
-- the **View** tab appears in the Content item's details view, where you can quickly preview the Content item
+- if you [turn the Focus mode off](../getting_started/discover_ui.md#disable-focus-mode) or click **Exit full view**, the **View** tab appears in the Content item's details view, where you can quickly preview the Content item
+- regardless of mode, when you hover over Content items in the Content Tree, miniature previews appear